-- 2. Students, faculty members, administrators, and other employees are responsible, as citizens, for knowing about and complying with the provisions of North Carolina law that make it a crime to possess, sell, deliver, or manufacture those drugs designated collectively as "controlled substances" in Article 5 of Chapter 90 of the North Carolina General Statutes.
+- 1. University institutions shall take all actions necessary, consistent with state and federal law and applicable University policy, to eliminate illegal drugs from the University community.
+The institutional policy on illegal drugs shall be publicized in catalogues and other materials prepared for all enrolled and prospective students and in materials distributed to faculty members, administrators and other employees. - 2.
+Students, faculty members, administrators, and other employees are responsible, as citizens, for knowing about and complying with the provisions of North Carolina law that make it a crime to possess, sell, deliver, or manufacture those drugs designated collectively as "controlled substances" in Article 5 of Chapter 90 of the North Carolina General Statutes.
 Any member of the University community who violates that law is subject both to prosecution and punishment by the civil authorities and to disciplinary proceedings by the University.
 It is not "double jeopardy" for both the civil authorities and the University to proceed against and punish a person for the same specified conduct.
 The University will initiate its own disciplinary proceeding against a student, faculty member, administrator, or other employee when the alleged conduct is deemed to affect the interests of the University. - 3.
 Penalties will be imposed by the University in accordance with procedural safeguards applicable to disciplinary actions against students, faculty members, administrators, and other employees, as required by Section 502D(3) and Section 603 of The Code, by Board of Governors policies applicable to other employees exempt from the State Personnel Act, and by regulations of the State Personnel Commission. - 4.
-The penalties Penalties to be imposed by the University will vary depending upon the nature and seriousness of the offense, and may include a range from written warnings with probationary statusof disciplinary actions up to expulsions and including expulsion from enrollment and discharges from employment.
-However, the following minimum penalties shall be imposed.
-The University may also refer matters to law enforcement for the particular offenses described, prosecution.
+The penalties to be imposed by the University may range from written warnings with probationary status to expulsions from enrollment and discharges from employment.
+However, the following minimum penalties shall be imposed for the particular offenses described.